-Key risks and critical issues that might have direct and indirect implications on the successful implementation of the REDD+ readiness Program as related to communication activities are described below:
+Key risks and critical issues that might have direct and indirect implications on the successful implementation of the REDD+ readiness programme as related to communication activities are described below:

 Key Risks/ Challenges Action/ Mitigation Measures The REDD+ concept is abstract, complex and Provide consistent, clear and simple information confusing about general knowledge and technical issues.
 Clear message on what is REDD+ intervention, Different desires, needs and high stakeholder Expectations management expectations (particularly among local Clear and consistent messaging communities) Information sharing and multi-stakeholder consultation process.
 Limited financial resources Working in partnership with relevant regional and international organizations Lack of ownership and interest Stakeholder engagement to ensure consultation and participatory process.
 Awareness and knowledge sharing to enhance political will.
-Integrate Program activities into national and local government plans and budgets. weak local staff capacity Provide training Programs at national and state weak ideal stall capacity level Sustainability of Drogram activities Sustainability of Program activities Continued government interest and support.
-Functional institutional setup in place.
+Integrate programme activities into national and local government plans and budgets. weak local staff capacity Provide training programmes at national and state level Sustainability of programme activities Continued government interest and support.
+Functional institutional setup in place. · ·